ciscodocs/ltrent-2008-clemea25/docs/lab3_route_traffic.md

 | Interface         | IP Address   | Description                                                                      |
 |-------------------|--------------|----------------------------------------------------------------------------------|
 | GigabitEthernet 4 | 10.20.20.2 | <font color="#9AAFCB"> **Sydney-FW** GigabitEthernet 4 interface IP address.</font> |

+## Configuring Service-Chain in Configuration Group
+Next, we will configure a service chain within the service-profile parcel in the configuration group by following the below setps.
+This service chain defines the sequence of services that will be applied to traffic originating from the **Sydney-Branch** and destined for the **Stockholm-Branch**.
+By specifying the service chain in the configuration, we instruct the **Sydney WAN-Edge** on the type of services to be applied to the traffic, such as redirection through a **Sydney-FW** firewall in **<font color="bluw">VRF 2</font>**.
+This configuration ensures that the desired service policies are enforced as traffic flows between the branches.